-- A. For purposes of this program, an RTF is defined as a public street, highway, mass transit guideway (trains, ports, light rail lines, city streets, airports, etc.) or their appurtenant features (e.g., park-and-ride facilities, high-occupancy vehicle lanes, transit stations, etc.). - B. The RTF cannot be the same as the EEM project. - C. "Directly" and "indirectly" refer to: - 1.
+- A. For purposes of this program, an RTF is defined as a public street, highway, mass transit guideway (trains, ports, light rail lines, city streets, airports, etc.) or their appurtenant features (e.g., park-and-ride facilities, high-occupancy vehicle lanes, transit stations, etc.). - B. The RTF cannot be the same as the EEM project. - C. The RTF must be fully funded. - D. The RTF environmental compliance documents must be completed (e.g., the Lead Agency has completed and filed a Notice of Determination or Notice of Exemption) - E. "Directly" and "indirectly" refer to: - 1.
 The geographic location of the two projects, and

-Directly Indirectly

-The EEM project is in the immediate The EEM project is in the general

-vicinity of the RTF 1 area of the RTF
+Directly Indirectly The EEM project is in the immediate vicinity of the RTF 1 The EEM project is in the general area of the RTF